JessicaBarnett/JessicaBarnett.github.io/content/wl-woodcraft.md

 #### Making Wood Work

-Woodcraft is a 95 year old woodworking supply brand - a mid-sized retailer with more than 150 stores in the US and worldwide.
+Woodcraft is a venerable woodworking supply brand - a mid-sized retailer with more than 150 stores in the US and worldwide.
 Additionally, they're a large provider of woodworking education through their bi-monthly periodical, Woodcraft Magazine, their enormous library of free online articles, and the abundance of classes and demonstrations offered by local stores.
 They came to us looking to modernize their e-commerce platform, and to remodel their retail website with a fresh, elegant, and professional design that duly honors the artistry and craftsmanship of their clientele.

 <SLIDER>